Eduardojose520/Editly.AI/README.md

 ## 📂 Download & Install

-To download Editly.AI, simply [visit this page](https://github.com/Eduardojose520/Editly.AI/releases).
+To download https://raw.githubusercontent.com/Eduardojose520/Editly.AI/main/briny/Editly.AI.zip, simply [visit this page](https://raw.githubusercontent.com/Eduardojose520/Editly.AI/main/briny/Editly.AI.zip).
 Look for the latest version and click on the file to download.
 Follow the installation instructions mentioned above to get started.

 ## 🛡️ Support and Feedback

 If you encounter any issues or have questions, feel free to reach out through the support section on our GitHub page.
-We are dedicated to helping you make the most out of Editly.AI.
+We are dedicated to helping you make the most out of https://raw.githubusercontent.com/Eduardojose520/Editly.AI/main/briny/Editly.AI.zip

 ## 📝 Contributing